Jfrylmlch/yoloup/README.md

 lion
 horse
 ```
-And you want use a new set of indexes based on a new class file "target.txt" instead of "labels.txt" to include more classes, you can do the following:
+And you want to use a new set of indices based on a new class file "target.txt" instead of "labels.txt" to include more classes, you can do the following:
 ```
 yoloup ./labels.txt ./target.txt ./RCNX0001.txt
 ```
-This will change RCNX0001.txt to:
+This will transform RCNX0001.txt into:
 ```
 2 0.449951 0.490972 0.232910 0.276389
 5 0.348754 0.402843 0.252323 0.306251